Crime Prediction by Data-Driven Green's Function method: Results

 We use two types of metrics: hit rate and predictive accuracy index (PAI).
 The cells with the higher crime rate $\lambda(t, \bv{x})$ are selected up to a certain percentage $a/A$ of the total area, where $a$ is number of the selected cells.
 Then, the locations of the selected area and real crimes are checked if they are coincident.
 The hit rate is the correctly-predicted number of crimes divided by the total number of crimes as a function of $a/A$ which indicates percentage of the area selected \cite{mohler,bowers}.
 The PAI is defined as the hit rate divided by $a/A$ \cite{chainey}.

 Here we compare the performaces of the DDGF, EM, and PHM methods in two manners with respect to the cutoff length $r_{cut}$, where $g(t, r>r_{cut})=0$.
 Figure \ref{table-oneday} shows the hit rate and PAI without the cutoff parameter.
 Then, we introduce $r_{cut}=0.4$ km to these methods; the results are shown in Fig. \ref{fig2}.
 Note that the original PHM method uses $r_{cut}=0.4$ km \cite{bowers}, which was decided so as to be equivalent to the effective length of the near-repeat victimization \cite{johnson2004a, johnson2004b,bowers2005}.
 Compared to this effective length of the near-repeat victimization, $\Delta x=0.25$ km is likely to be too large, in spite of the fact that this mesh is the finest in the available open data in Chicago.
 Owing to this large mesh, the DDGF and EM methods may give an erroneous broadening of $g(t,r)$ in $r$ direction.
 The introduction of $r_{cut}$, therefore, fixes this numerical artifacts to increase the scores of the DDGF and EM methods, not only of the PHM method.
 Indeed, Adepeju et al. \cite{adepeju2016} studied the same open data, and they used the cutoff $0.3$ km for their calculations of the EM method.
 Table \ref{table-oneday} shows averages of these metrics over whole range of the area-selected rate $a/A = 1, 2, ..., 30\%$ in each of the crime types.
-The results shows that $r_{cut}$ parameter makes the accuracies of the three methods higher. \red{ We also evaluate performace of the one-week-ahead prediction as shown in Table \ref{table2}.
-The accuracies obtained by the DDGF method are superior to or comparable to the EM and PHM methods in both one-day and one-week ahead predictions. } \red{ In addition, results by the kernel density estimation (KDE) method are also compared in Fig. \ref{fig2} and the lower table in Table \ref{table-oneday} and Table \ref{table2}.
-The prediction scores of the DDGF, EM, and PHM methods are better performance than those of the KDE.
-This result clearly shows that the near-repeat victimization described by the SEPP model incorporates crime events, which cannot be treated by a simple mean-field model. }
+The results shows that $r_{cut}$ parameter makes the accuracies of the three methods higher.

+We also evaluate performance of the one-week-ahead prediction as shown in Table \ref{table2}.
+The accuracies obtained by the DDGF method are superior to or comparable to the EM and PHM methods in both one-day and one-week ahead predictions.